AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/import-export-forms-and-related-assets.md

 * Tags
 * Search Criteria; for example, Modified Dates, Publish Status, LiveCopy Status.

-The side panel also allows you to save your search settings with names of your choice.
+The side panel also lets you save your search settings with names of your choice.

 For more information and instructions on using search, filters, saved search, and side panel, see [Search](/help/sites-authoring/search.md).